chrisnoonan98675/site/xl-deploy/how-to/install-a-build-task-in-tfs-2015.markdown

 Next, you can log in using either:

-* Personal access tokens for VSO
+* Personal access tokens for Visual Studio Online (VSO)
 * Basic authentication for on-premises TFS

 ## Log in to VSO